laplac3/JavaPceCP125/README.txt

-In a new window use to build and execute code mvn clean compile mvn exec:java -Dexec.mainClass=app.InitDb
+In a new window use to build and execute code mvn clean compile

+mvn -q exec:java -Dexec.mainClass=app.Assignment08Server

-To generate the invoice from db mvn exec:java -Dexec.mainClass=app.Assignment07
+mvn -q exec:java -Dexec.mainClass=app.Assignment08